We are uncertain whether wearing masks or N95/P2 respirators helps to slow the spread of respiratory viruses based on the studies we assessed.

 Respiratory viruses are viruses that infect the cells in your airways: nose, throat, and lungs.
 These infections can cause serious problems and affect normal breathing.
 They can cause flu (influenza), severe acute respiratory syndrome (SARS), and COVID-19.

-Physical measures to try to stop respiratory viruses spreading between people include:
+Physical measures to try to prevent respiratory viruses spreading between people include:

 · washing hands often;

 · not touching your eyes, nose, or mouth;